-Reasonable adjustments may be required to the School Uniform for disabled pupils who require them.
-The Pupil or his or her Parents should refer the matter to the Head to ensure all reasonable adjustments are made to accommodate the pupil.
+Reasonable adjustments may be required to the School Uniform for pupils with a disability who require them.
+The Pupil or his or her Parents should refer the matter to the Headmistress to ensure all reasonable adjustments are made to accommodate the pupil.